KeystoneDH/2024/_src/cfp.md

 presentations need not address the theme directly, and may address any aspect of digital humanities broadly conceived.

 ### Details
 We are planning 90-minute panel blocks (as usual for this conference).
-Proposers may submit proposals for individual ~15-minute presentations or for fully a formed "roundtable" panel with multiple identified participants.
+You may submit proposals for individual ~15-minute presentations or for fully a formed "roundtable" panel with multiple identified participants.

 As with previous Keystone DH conferences, we welcome a range of proposals, including: